Ajst0077/Python-Alarm-Clock/README.md

 To add videos that may be opened, copy the video URL into _youtube\_alarm\_videos.txt_.
 Make sure that there is only one URL per line.
+Very soon i will update this code we make some unique and add more function